buildpacks/rfcs/text/0002-buildpack-toml-in-app.md

 ## Codified Buildpacks

-Given an app with a `buildpack.toml`, the lifecycle will read the `project.buildpacks` and construct an `group.toml` that overrides the default buildpack groups in `order.toml`.
+Given an app with a `buildpack.toml`, the lifecycle will read the `project.buildpacks` and construct an ephemeral `order.toml` that overrides the default buildpack groups in `order.toml`.
 Only the buildpacks listed in `project.buildpacks` will be run.
 For example, an app might contain:

 ```toml
 [[project.buildpacks]]